 - It helps you achieve financial freedom.
 By living stingy, you tighten your belt and save money to get out of debts.

 - You develop a habit of saving.
-You don’t buy any items out of whim or purchases you will never use.

 - It helps you invest in your future (investment accounts, retirement investment, savings)